 Building nature in to your routine and blocking off time to get outside is a great first step!

 Add a “nature appointment” to your daily or weekly calendar.
-It can be active (like a socially distanced walk with a friend) or relaxing (like making time to sit outside where you can observe the sights and sounds of nature and decompress).
+It can be active (like a walk with a friend) or relaxing (like making time to sit outside where you can observe the sights and sounds of nature and decompress).